Wilkins Arctic Submarine Nautilus

 Original photo in the private collection of Ric Hedman.

 Sir Hubert Wilkins (right) with Simon Lake (middle) and Isaac Schlossbach (left) standing on the starboard rail of the former O-12 during the the first phase of the conversion work in Philadelphia, December 1930.
 The tall object in the center is the conning tower.
 The fairwater, bridge, and periscope shears that once surrounded the tower have been completely removed down to the main deck.
-On these boats the conning tower was little more than a access trunk for the bridge, about the size of a phone booth.
+On these boats the conning tower was little more than an access trunk for the bridge, a little bit bigger than a phone booth.
 The hatch that would have led to the former bridge can be seen at the top.
 On the left a rectangular deadlight window can just be seen.
 The conversion work would remove even this seemingly vital structure, replacing it with a custom made access tube.

 Photo courtesy of the Temple University Digital Library.